 Han Solo (Peter): Hey check it out, it's another chick.
 The only other chick in the galaxy.Leia (Lois): I don't like her.

 - The Simpsons.
 Marge Simpson doesn't have that many female friends.
 Most even shun her, mostly because of Homer's stupidity.
 One time, she tried to have some women over, but Homer came in with a skunk.
 She use to be part of a group of women called the Springfield Investorettes (which includes Helen, Maude, Agnes, Luann, and Edna) who voted her out for being too conservative.

-- In Fairly Oddparents, Wanda doesn't have that many female friends (only two are seen).
+- In Fairly Oddparents, Wanda doesn't have that many female friends (except for two).
 Having an idiot for a husband probably didn't help much either.
 Some of the more beautiful women hate her because she's plain, AND for Juandissimo pining over her.